Originally published on September 11, 2015. Updated on February 13, 2020.

-There are many factors that go into choosing your next web development company and we hear many horror stories from businesses about website builds.
-So I thought we would just call it out and pass on what I hope are some helpful tips in choosing the right website developer/firm for your website.
+There are many factors that go into choosing a website development company.
+To be perfectly honest with you, we hear a lot of horror stories from businesses about website builds, whether they’ve tried to build a website themselves or they’ve hired a company to help.
+We figured we would just call it out and pass on some tips to help you choose the right website developer/firm for your website.

 - Updating for new technology